telerik/blazor-docs/knowledge-base/common-component-requires-telerikrootcomponent.md

 ## Error Message

->warning Exception: A Telerik component on the requested view requires a TelerikRootComponent in MainLayout or a parent component.
+`Exception: A Telerik component on the requested view requires a TelerikRootComponent in MainLayout or a parent component.`

 ## Cause